 A pet store cage or hutch can be a good choice for a Teddy guinea pig, but you need to make sure the one you buy comes under the minimum cage size requirements (7.5 square feet for one cavy!).

 Most commercial cages are too small for one guinea pig, let alone two!
-If you want to house your Teddy guinea pig in a large commercial cage, be prepared to spend a hefty amount of money.
+If you want to house your Teddy pig in a large commercial cage, be prepared to spend a hefty amount of money.

-A cheaper option to give your Teddy guinea pig a lot of cage space is to make your own (more on that below!).
+A cheaper option to give your Teddy pig a lot of cage space is to make your own (more on that below!).